Apple Cinnamon Oatmeal Waffles

 *You can make your own buckwheat flour by grinding 3/4 cup buckwheat groats in a food processor.
 Sift out any large pieces with a fine mesh strainer over the large bowl.
-Alternatively, you can use store bought buckwheat flour.
-If not gluten-free, you can replace the buckwheat with spelt flour or whole wheat flour.
+You can also use store bought buckwheat flour with varied results.

-**I prefer to use Kite Hill almond milk yogurt to keep the recipe dairy-free but any kind of yogurt will work.
+**I prefer to use Kite Hill almond milk yogurt to keep the recipe dairy-free.
+I haven’t tested it with regular yogurt.